rngadam/uwh/strategy/README.md

 * rotate
 * surface (if underwater)
 * dive (if at the surface)

+If underwater, they can possess the puck.

+If underwater with the puck and they surface, the puck becomes a free puck

 * flick (if in possession of the puck)
 * steal puck

 Once next round is initiated, all pieces execute the plan move

+Multiple units cannot plan to arrive in the same destination tile.

+Once a unit plans to arrive in a tile, other units cannot go to that tile

+Units should not cross paths if they are in the same plane (surface or underwater); meaning their arrow head and arrow line should not overlap another arrow head and arrow line of their team player.

 ## AI players

-AI controls all players, both blue and red players except for a single unit selected by the human player.
+AI controls all players, both blue and red players.

 Each turn, AI plans the move for all units in both team.

-Once the human player has planned the move for the unit it controls, the next turn proceeds.
+Once the moves are planned, human can press the next button or space to execute the round.

 ## heuristics

 * both team generally move towards the puck
-* once a team has possession, passes smartly to its team player by flicking
+* once a player am has possession, passes smartly to its teammates by flicking
-* players alternate surface and underwater position
+* players alternate surface and underwater position to manage their breath

 ## victory condition